koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 >
 > \[In\] [the optimizer's curse](https://pubsonline.informs.org/doi/abs/10.1287/mnsc.1050.0451), evaluations (e.g. "In this plan, how hard is evaluation-child working?
 Is he behaving?") are often corrupted by the influence of unendorsed factors (e.g. the attractiveness of the gym teacher caused an upwards error in the mother's evaluation of that plan).
 If you make choices by considering $n$ options and then choosing the highest-evaluated one, then the more $n$ increases, the harder you are selecting for upwards errors in your own evaluation procedure.
 >
-> > The proposers of the Optimizer's Curse also described a Bayesian remedy in which we have a prior on the expected utilities and variances and we are more skeptical of very high estimates.
+> > The proposers of the Optimizer's Curse also described a Bayesian remedy in which we have a prior on the expected utilities and variances and we are more skeptical of high estimates.
 This however assumes that the prior itself is perfect, as are our estimates of variance.
-If the prior or variance-estimates contain large flaws somewhere, a search over a very wide space of possibilities would be expected to seek out and blow up any flaws in the prior or the estimates of variance.
+If the prior or variance-estimates contain large flaws somewhere, a search over a wide space of possibilities would be expected to seek out and blow up any flaws in the prior or the estimates of variance.
 > >
 > > [Goodhart's Curse, Arbital](https://arbital.com/p/goodharts_curse/)
 >